GoogleChrome/chrome-extensions-samples/functional-samples/ai.gemini-on-device/README.md

 ## Running this extension

 1. Clone this repository.
-1. Launch Chrome with the following flag, which makes sure the origin trial token in `manifest.json` is accepted by the browser:
+1. Launch Chrome with the following flag, which makes sure the origin trial token in `manifest.json` is accepted by the browser.
+This won't be necessary once the origin trial is live.

    `--origin-trial-public-key=dRCs+TocuKkocNKa0AtZ4awrt9XKH2SQCI6o4FY6BNA=`
 1. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
 1. Click the extension icon.